rust-stuco/lectures/08_closures_iterators/closures_iterators.md

 The `Fn` trait is a superset of `FnOnce` and `FnMut`.

 * `Fn` applies to closures that:
-  * Don't move captured values out of their body
+  * don't move captured values out of their body,
-  * Don't mutate captured values
+  * don't mutate captured values,
-  * Don't capture anything from their environment
+  * or don't capture anything from their environment at all
 * Can be called more than once without mutating the environment
 * Use cases:
   * Stateless operations without side effects